kamathabijithj/DeepFRI-TSP/README.md

 Code authors:
 [Sharan Basav Patil](https://github.com/shararan), Imperial College London and [Abijith J. Kamath](mailto:abijithj@iisc.ac.in), Indian Institute of Science

+At the time of developing this code, [Sharan Basav Patil](https://github.com/shararan) was a Project Associate at the Spectrum Lab, Indian Institute of Science.

 ### 1. Requirements

 This work requires a modified version of the ComplexPyTorch library (coming soon).